 This module deals with the professional implementation of computerised solutions in an objectoriented, high-level programming environment.
 The module provides an introduction to problem solving, algorithms, classes, objects, properties and methods.
-Control structures, e.g. selection and iteration, and input and output are also covered. • CSIS1624 (Previous code RIS124; Prerequisite CSIS1614 or CSIS1644) Programming and Problem Solving Part 2
+Control structures, e.g. selection and iteration, and input and output are also covered. • CSIS1624 (Previous code RIS124; Equivalent CSIQ1624; Prerequisite CSIS1614) Programming and Problem Solving Part 2